The streaming engine that starts embedded

 Python: pip install laminardb.

-The engine runs in your process — push events, subscribe to results.
+The engine runs in your process.
+Push events, subscribe to results.

-Good fit for edge processing, embedded analytics, and latency-sensitive apps.
+Suited to edge processing, embedded analytics, and latency-sensitive apps.

 Standalone Server